thomaslevesque/HumanBytes/README.md

 Localization
 ------------

 At this stage, HumanBytes only supports English and French.
-However, if you need support for another language, it's very easy: there are only 3 terms that need to be translated, so it shouldn't take more than a minute.
-Here are the steps:
+However, if you need support for another language, it's very easy, as there are only 3 terms that need to be translated.
+Just create an instance of `ByteSizeFormatter` as shown above, and set the following properties:

+- `ByteSymbol`: the symbol for byte, e.g. "B" in English.
+- `ByteWord`: the word for byte, e.g. "byte" in English.
+- `ByteWords`: the word for several bytes, e.g. "bytes" in English.

+The values set on these properties will be used instead of the ones defined in resources.

-- add a `Resources.xx.resx` file (where `xx` is the language code) in the `HumanBytes/Properties` folder, and translate the terms
+If you would like to add permanent support for another language, you'll have to modify the library itself.
+Just clone the project, add a `Resources.xx.resx` file (where `xx` is the language code) in the `HumanBytes/Properties` folder, translate the terms, and build.
-- edit `HumanBytes/HumanBytes.csproj` to include the new resource file
-- edit `NuGet\HumanBytes.nuspec` to include the new satellite assembly

 I'll be glad to accept pull requests to support more languages.